 Xin Zhuang (MSc) is working as a doctoral student on the physiology of phloem transport.
 Particularly, she studies how stress impact carbon and water fluxes inside plant individuals.
 Previously she studied provenance/inheritance-based plant trait variation and plant invasion physiology.
 Xin is generally interested in plant sciences, ecology, biogeography and paleontology.

-Asta Laasonen (BSc) is a MSc student in Atmospheric Sciences currently working on carbon monoxide exchange in different ecosystems.
+Asta Laasonen (MSc) is a doctoral researcher currently working on carbon monoxide exchange in different ecosystems.
 The research focuses on carbon monoxide fluxes measured by eddy covariance technique and chamber measurements.